 How to trim rat teeth at home

 The best tool to clip the incisors are bird toenail scissors (I recommend these).
-The top incisors should be clipped to a length of around a quarter inch, while the bottom teeth should be around half an inch in length.
+The top incisors should be clipped to a length of around a quarter inch, while the bottom incisors should be around half an inch in length.

 However, while you do not need to clean their teeth, that doesn’t mean that rats can not have tooth decay or cavities.
 You should take preventative measures to prevent tooth decay.